 Students may be dropped off as early as 7:30 am, but must wait in the cafeteria, or with their parents in the front of the school, behind the yellow out of bounds lines.
 Students should not arrive at school prior to 7:30 am unless they are taking part in a pre-approved supervised activity or the school breakfast program which begins at 7:30 am.
 When entering the campus in the morning, at 7:40 am or earlier, please go directly to the cafeteria and wait there until directed to go to classes to deliver backpacks.
-When the supervisor is on the playground, morning recess will begin.
-Adults are expected to remain in the out of bounds areas during morning recess.
-The playground is only for the use of students in grades 1-5.
+At 7:50 AM, morning recess will be on the blacktop only.